Losint/hepboat-docs/src.md

-# What is Heimdallr
+# What is HepBoat

-Heimdallr is a fork of b1nzy's rowboat, a utilitarian and administration assistant for Discord.
+HepBoat is a fork of b1nzy's rowboat, a utilitarian and administration assistant for Discord.
 It's a bot that was built to be highly configurable, and allow server admins to modify functionality based on the requirements of individual servers.
 The freely hosted version of Rowboat is private, and only added on high-traffic servers.
-Heimdallr is open-source.
+HepBoat is open-source.

 ## Use Cases